bigfa/Puma/README.md

 ## Installation

-- Update your WordPress to 4.4 or later.
 - Download the zip file from the rep.
 - upload the zip file from the dashboad then active.